Moscow: Future development

-The 2020 development concept of Moscow International Business Center and its adjacent territory implies the construction of even more skyscrapers during the period of 2020–2027.
+The 2020 development concept of the Moscow International Business Center and its adjacent territory implies the construction of more skyscrapers from 2020 to 2027.

-In 1992, the Moscow government began planning a projected new part of central Moscow, the Moscow International Business Center, with the goal of creating a zone, the first in Russia, and in all of Eastern Europe, that will combine business activity, living space and entertainment.
-Situated in Presnensky District and located at the Third Ring, the Moscow City area is under intense development.
-The construction of the MIBC takes place on the Krasnopresnenskaya embankment.
-The whole project takes up to 1 km2.
-The area is the only spot in downtown Moscow that can accommodate a project of this magnitude.
-Today, most of the buildings there are old factories and industrial complexes.
+In 1992, the Moscow government began planning a new area in central Moscow—the Moscow International Business Center—to create a zone, the first in Russia and Eastern Europe, to combine business activity, living space, and entertainment.
+Situated in the Presnensky District and located at the Third Ring, the Moscow City area is undergoing intensive development.
+The Moscow International Business Center (MIBC) is being constructed on the Krasnopresnenskaya embankment.
+The project occupies up to 1 km2.
+That area is the only location in downtown Moscow able to accommodate a project of such size.
+Most pre-existing buildings in that area are old factories and industrial complexes.

-The Federation Tower, completed in 2016, is the second-tallest building in Europe.
-It is planned to include a water park and other recreational facilities; business, office, entertainment, and residential buildings, a transport network and a new site for the Moscow government.
-The construction of four new metro stations in the territory has been completed, two of which have opened and two others are reserved for future metro lines crossing MIBC, some additional stations were planned.
+Demonstrating the MIBC's scale, the Federation Tower, completed in 2016, is the second-tallest building in Europe.
+The project's broader plans include a water park and other recreational facilities; business, office, entertainment, and residential buildings; a transport network; and a new site for the Moscow government.
+Four new metro stations in the area have been built; two of these have opened, and two others are reserved for future metro lines crossing the MIBC.
+Additional stations were planned.